thatcherfreeman/utility-dctls/README.md

 #### DCTL Parameters
 **Cyan/Magenta/Yellow/Silver Mean**: Indicates the wavelength center of the bell curves, units are nm.

+**Cyan/Magenta/Yellow/Silver Left Std**: Indicates the standard deviation of each bell curve on the left side of the mean point, units are nm.

-**Cyan/Magenta/Yellow/Silver Std**: Indicates the standard deviation of each bell curve, units are nm.
+**Cyan/Magenta/Yellow/Silver Right Std**: Indicates the standard deviation of each bell curve on the right side of the mean point, units are nm.

 **Cyan/Magenta/Yellow/Silver Max Value**: Indicates the height of each bell curve, in density units for concentration of 1.0